A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

-This section will go over everything you need to know about DBS Checks for Schools.
+This section will go over everything you need to know about a DBS Check for Schools.

 Undertaking DBS checks is necessary for safety in education settings, making sure anyone who is unsuitable to work with, or alongside children is unable to.